henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 Agains the Drosophila-specific database, the blast search takes about 5secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.

 ### Process the blast outout with Annie
 The Blast outputs must be processed to retrieve the information of the closest protein (best e-value) found by Blast.
-This work will be dobe using [annie](http://genomeannotation.github.io/Annie/).
+This work will be done using [annie](http://genomeannotation.github.io/Annie/).

 First download annie:
 *git clone https://github.com/genomeannotation/Annie.git*